Fatallis/Maize_small_RNA_analysis/Database_collection.md

 ### RFAM

 The RF files containing Zea mays sequences were searched on the PFAM website <http://rfam.xfam.org/>.
+The accession numbers of the files were manually added to the files: miRNAs.rna, mixedRNAs.rna, rRNAs.rna, snoRNAs.rna  snRNAs.rna, tRNAs.rna.
+The mixedRNAs.rna files contained those RNAs which were difficult to fit in a single definite category.

-The number of those files were saved on the Databases.txt file.
-And then the files were downloaded to the Rfam directory:
+The accession number of those files were saved on the Databases.txt file.
+And then the files were downloaded to the Rfam directory and uncompressed:

     while read p; do
 	   wget ftp://ftp.ebi.ac.uk/pub/databases/Rfam/12.1/fasta_files/$p.fa.gz
     done < Databases.txt
+    gunzip *.gz

 Data was retrieved on 05/sep/2016